mapbox/osrm-isochrone/README.md

 ```

 ##Build
 An osrm file is required for routing.
-This can be generated using included binaries. (*Note: this will take a lot of processing power if you are planning to use the entire planet.osm file.
+This can be generated using included binaries. (*Note: this will take a lot of processing power if you are planning to use the entire planet.osm file, for general use a regional OSM data extract is preferable.
 More info [here](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM)*)

 ```sh
 #first download an osm file containing the area you need